 MX Security Appliances will forward IGMP traffic for a single broadcast domain.
 It does not forward multicast traffic upstream, between VLANs, or over a VPN.

 The MR Access Points will forward multicast and IGMP traffic, but does not itself participate in the process.
-This means that an MR Access Point will not prevent clients from joining a mutlicast group, but it will not itself be a destination.
+This means that an MR Access Point will not prevent clients from joining a multicast group, but it will not itself be a destination.
 In addition, multicast-to-unicast is enabled on all MR Access Points by default.
 More information on this behavior can be found here.